 Counselling in Pregnancy:

-Many women report feeling low or anxious during pregnancy, but think that this is just due to hormonal changes or tiredness.
+Many women report feeling low or anxious during pregnancy, and think that this is just due to hormonal changes or tiredness.
 How you feel during your pregnancy can affect both you and your baby, and often counselling helps people realise where these feelings come from.

 Being anxious or depressed during pregnancy is more common than we think, and getting help at this stage is a great way to start your relationship with your unborn child, as it can help change patterns of thinking that you didn’t even realise were there.